Boston University Hosts Political Forum Series Leading to Democratic National Convention

 Contact: Richard Taffe, 617-353-4626 | email@example.com

-Panelists will take questions from journalism students enrolled in a one-of-a-kind program, co-sponsored by BU Summer Term and the College of Communication, in which they will cover the convention for print, broadcast, photo, and Web outlets.
-(For live Webcasts, see http://onthednc.bu.edu, or www.bu.edu/summer/jo502b for more on the program.)
+(Boston) — Each Wednesday leading to the Democratic National Convention, Boston University will host a forum of media representatives, pundits, and politicians to discuss campaign matters.
+They will take questions from journalism students enrolled in a one-of-a-kind program, co-sponsored by BU Summer Term and the College of Communication, in which they will cover the convention for print, broadcast, photo, and Web outlets.
+(See www.bu.edu/summer/jo502b for more on the program.)

 July 14 – “Campaign 2004: It’s the War, Stupid”

 Ceci Connolly, political reporter, Washington Post; Norm Ornstein, resident scholar, American Enterprise Institute; Kenneth Irby, visual journalism group leader, Poynter Institute; R.D.
-Sahl, prime-time anchor, New England Cable News; and Brian McGrory, columnist, Boston Globe.
+Sahl, prime-time anchor, New England Cable News; Brian McGrory, columnist, Boston Globe; Carl Cameron, chief political correspondent, Fox News Channel; Walter Bender, executive director, MIT Media Laboratory.

 July 21 – “Campaign 2004: The Democrats and Their Candidate”

-Michael Dukakis, former Massachusetts governor and Democratic presidential nominee; U.S. Sen. Joseph Lieberman, former Democratic vice-presidential nominee; George Bachrach, political strategist, former Massachusetts state senator, Boston University lecturer; Alan Solomont, Democratic fundraiser, Kerry campaign advisor; Elaine Kamarck, former Gore campaign advisory; and Carl Cameron, chief political correspondent, Fox News Channel.
+Michael Dukakis, former Massachusetts governor and Democratic presidential nominee; U.S. Sen. Joseph Lieberman, former Democratic vice-presidential nominee; George Bachrach, political strategist, former Massachusetts state senator, Boston University lecturer; Alan Solomont, Democratic fundraiser, Kerry campaign advisor; Elaine Kamarck, former Gore campaign advisory.

 Time: 10 a.m. to noon